KidWind Solar Challenge

 The Online Solar Challenge is open to international submissions, and provides the most accessible approach for any student team anywhere, to participate in a KidWind Challenge.
 Student teams in grades 4th-12th participate in age-level divisions to create a solar powered project on the theme Solar Home.
 A solar home is a type of structure that considers the environment, the inhabitants, and its functional and aesthetic design.
 We encourage teams to think creatively and even fantastically about their solar homes.
 The environment can range from outer space to the arctic, and the inhabitants can be anything from people to butterflies!
 You can check for confirmation that you submitted your project by looking at the View Projects section of the Online Solar Challenge page.

-There are three divisions based on suggested grade ranges.
-Students in Elementary and Middle school build a solar home using simple circuits, and High School students are required to build solar smart homes, incorporating programmable microcontrollers.
-Ambitious Elementary and Middle School students may choose to build a solar smart home.
+There are two Solar KidWind Challenge divisions: Solar Home and Solar Smart Home.
+Students in 4th-12th grade can participate in the Solar Home Division, and only students in 6th-12th grade can participate in the Solar Smart Home division.
 To upload a solar home, an adult coach is required to provide contact information.
 A coach can be a parent, educator, or mentor.
 A coach may supervise multiple teams.
 Once uploaded, the solar home project may be displayed within the Solar Challenge Gallery on the KidWind website.

 Submissions will be judged by the KidWind team and winners will be selected on a quarterly basis.
 Winners receive prizes and are invited to participate in the World KidWind Challenge, a large and prestigious in-person event, hosted at a conference center in a different state every year.
 Projects will be grouped for evaluation based on the following time frames: